vaLski/docs/v2.0/performance-tuning.md

 CockroachDB requires TCP communication on two ports:

 - **26257** (`tcp:26257`) for inter-node communication (i.e., working as a cluster)
-- **8080** (`tcp:8080`) for accessing the Admin UI
+- **8080** (`tcp:8080`) for accessing the Web UI

 Since GCE instances communicate on their internal IP addresses by default, you don't need to take any action to enable inter-node communication.
-However, if you want to access the Admin UI from your local network, you must [create a firewall rule for your project](https://cloud.google.com/vpc/docs/using-firewalls):
+However, if you want to access the Web UI from your local network, you must [create a firewall rule for your project](https://cloud.google.com/vpc/docs/using-firewalls):

 Field | Recommended Value
 ------|------------------